The wildlife experiences in Europe are more diverse than you may first think, here are five of our favourites.

 See whales and puffins in Iceland

 During the summer months, the harbour and surrounding areas around Reykjavik are teaming with wildlife, including a variety of birds, whales and dolphins.
-On our optional whale watching trip, there is the possibility of seeing harbour porpoises, white beaked dolphin, humpback whale, fin whale, minke whale and in winter the orca (or killer whale as they're also known).
+On our cruise aboard the Greg Mortimer there is the possibility of seeing harbour porpoises, white beaked dolphin, humpback whale, fin whale, minke whale and in winter the orca (or killer whale as they're also known).
 The majestic blue whale is also a visitor to the Icelandic waters during the long summer months.

 It is possible to see puffins between May and mid-August.
 They return to the same site to breed year after year, laying their eggs in late April to early May, then feed the fledglings for a month or two.
 After this, the parents abandon the nest and leave their young to fend for themselves.
 There is a variety of other birdlife that you could see including cormorants, arctic terns, eider ducks and black guillemots.